2009 American League Central tie-breaker game: Background

 Ultimately, the four-game series was split with two wins for each team, and the Tigers maintained a two-game lead with three games remaining for each club.
 The Tigers lost two of their next three games to the Chicago White Sox, whereas the Twins swept the Kansas City Royals in a three-game series leaving both teams tied with an 86–76 record.
-A tiebreaker game would decide the winner of the Central division while the loser would be eliminated from playoff contention.
+A tiebreaker game would decide the winner of the Central Division while the loser would be eliminated from playoff contention.
 Prior to the 2009 season, home field advantage in a tiebreaker game was decided by a series of coin tosses held towards the end of the regular season that would decide the home teams of all possible tiebreakers.
 A rule change following the 2008 season altered this process, leaving the site determined on a series of performance-based criteria beginning with the head-to-head record between the two teams that were tied.
 Therefore, the Twins took home-field advantage in this game, by virtue of winning the season series against the Tigers 11–7.
-The game was the third MLB tie-breaker in as many seasons, a record number for the league.
+The game was the third MLB tie-breaker in three years, a record number for the majors.

 While October 5 had been the original scheduled date for a potential tiebreaker game, a scheduling conflict with the Minnesota Vikings, who were co-tenants of the Metrodome with the Twins, resulted in the tiebreaker game being moved a day later to October 6.